-The sample period considered in this paper is January 1996 - November 2007 with monthly frequency observations.
-Foreign nominal money balances are measured by the sum of the foreign currency denominated personal accounts and demand deposits held in Georgian banks by nonofficial, nonbank residents.
+The sample period considered in this paper is January 1996 - November 2007.
+Foreign nominal money balances are measured by the sum of the foreign currency denominated personal accounts and demand deposits.
+Both accounts and deposits are held in Georgian banks by nonofficial, nonbank residents.
 The domestic nominal money balances are measured as the sum of the lari denominated personal accounts and demand deposits in local banks.
 As a proxy for consumption seasonally adjusted pure energy consumption is used.5 This series are taken from the Georgian electricity distribution company Telasi's statistics.
 Both foreign and domestic money balances and consumption are converted to real per capita terms by dividing by population and domestic prices.
-The domestic prices are seasonally adjusted consumer price index.
+The domestic price is seasonally adjusted consumer price index.
 The civilian population is obtained from the World Population record.
-Seasonally adjusted observations on the GEL/USD exchange rate are used.6 The interest rates are domestic and foreign currency denominated term deposits' interest rates.
-All these series are taken from the National Bank of Georgia statistical bulletins.
-Foreign price index is the US consumer price index obtained from the Federal Reserve Bank of St. Louis.